hypergig/robo-jenkins/README.md

 ## Key points
 * All build steps will be distilled into docker runs, builds, and pushes (expect for meta-jobs)
 * Minimal Jenkins plugins
-* No groovy necessary!
 * Relatively small footprint
 * Just add docker! (via `docker.sock`)
 * Run robo-jenkins locally for your own personal build environment
 * Run robo-jenkins in a docker swarm as a single master
 * Run robo-jenkins in multi docker daemon configurations via generic robo-slaves
 * Standards for environment vars and volumes
-* Distributed, simple, friendly yaml configuration of build jobs
 * Support for upstream links
 * Support for building all types of applications, not just docker
 * Autodiscover all the things
 * Default all the things
 * Override only the things you need to

+## Maybe one day
+* No groovy necessary!
+* Distributed, simple, friendly yaml configuration of build jobs